Forthcoming RCoA member survey on assisted dying

 Although currently illegal in the UK, the question of whether the law should change to allow assisted dying under certain circumstances is increasingly a topic for public debate.
 So far this year there has been a parliamentary debate in response to a public campaign for a change in the law, a Member’s Bill introduced to the Scottish Parliament and a report from the Health and Social Care Committee’s Inquiry into assisted dying/assisted suicide.
 Changes in the law are being considered in the Isle of Man and Jersey.

 The College currently has a ‘no stance’ position on assisted dying, which means we do not actively contribute to public debate on the subject.
-As members, your views are of course crucial, and we would like to know what you think about assisted dying so that Council can consider whether to change or maintain the College’s ‘no stance’ position.
+As members, your views are of course crucial, and we would like to know what you think about the College's position regarding assisted dying so that Council can consider member views in discussions about our ‘no stance’ position.

 Next month we will invite all members to complete a short survey on assisted dying.
 The survey will be anonymous and advisory to Council.
 It is not a mandate for the College to take any particular action but will enable Council to have an informed discussion based on your views.
 This discussion will not take place until much later this year – for now we remain focused on our work to implement the resolutions from the 2023 Extraordinary General Meeting.
 But we encourage all members to consider responding to the survey so that we can fully understand your views.